danini/homography-benchmark/README.md

 # Acknowledgements

-When using the algorithm, please cite
+When using the dataset, please cite

 ```
 @inproceedings{HEB2023,